Zainab Pasha: Attack on Nezam Al-Alma’s warehouse

-It was said that Nezam Al-Alama had the Shah’s permission to sell his wheats whenever he wants to.
+It was said that Nezam Al-Alama had the Shah’s permission to sell his wheat whenever he wanted to.
 So, Zainab decides to attack his warehouse.
 After identifying the location of the warehouse, she prepared the attack plan.
-In order to attack, she makes a flag with her own veil and uses it as a sign for her troops to outbreak.
-Once they seized the warehouse, she divided all the wheats in it between the hungry people.
+In order to attack, she made a flag with her own veil and used it as a sign for her troops to outbreak.
+Once they seized the warehouse, she divided all the wheat in it between the hungry people.

 Legacy

 The last thing known about Zainab Pasha’s life and destiny comes back when she along with a caravan goes to Karbala for pilgrimage.
 Even though, she was considered an elderly woman at that time, but never lost her fighting spirit.

-Zainab who had gone to Karbala with some people, stayed in Khaneghain.
+Zainab who had gone to Karbala with some people, stayed in Khanaqin.
 Some Ottoman soldiers who had come to investigate them before reaching Karbala, were hardened by Zainab who was angry with their behaviors.
 She also encouraged the people around there to rebuke the soldiers and attacked them.
 Then she continued her path and went to Karbala.
 According to sources, after this event, no further news was heard about Zainab Pasha.
-It seems that Zainab had died during her last visit, and her body was never transferred to Tabriz and her birthplace, Amuzin Al-Din, and was buried in Karbala.
+It seems that Zainab had died during her last visit, and her body was never transferred to Tabriz and her birthplace, Amuzin al-Din, and was buried in Karbala.